Financial Aid Grants

 Federal Pell Grants usually are awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
 In some cases, however, a student enrolled in a post baccalaureate teacher certification program might receive a Federal Pell Grant.

-Students can get up to $5815 per year ($2907.50 per semester) if enrolled full-time.
+For 2018-2019 students can get up to $6095 per year ($3047.50 per semester) if enrolled full-time.
 Awards are prorated depending on level of need as determined by the Department of Education.
-Award amounts (see 2016-2017 Pell table or the 2017-2018 Pell table) will also vary depending on the number of credits the recipient is enrolled in.
+Award amounts (see 2017-2018 Pell table or 2018-2019 Pell table) will also vary depending on the number of credits the recipient is enrolled in.
 You can receive the Pell grant for no more than 12 full-time semesters or roughly 6 years (600% Pell Lifetime Eligibility).
 PCC will notify you when you are getting close to this limit.
 The PCC Financial Aid Office will determine your eligibility.
 No additional applications are necessary.

 Federal Supplemental Educational Opportunity Grant (FSEOG)